-Note: In October 2016 The government announced the restructuring of EMATUM bonds by creating the 'Eurobond Mozambique 2023'.
-The leap in the rate of rediscount (reflected in the collapse of the price) of the Mozambican debt that followed exceeded for one day the rate of the Eurobond of Venezuela that at the time was considered the worst of all countries in the world.
-In January 2017 the international investment bank JPMorgan foreshadowed (a fact that was consummated) that the government of Mozambique will not be able to pay the coupon of the new bond.
-A new price collapse followed to record levels (the bond is quoted at almost half of its original price).
+Note: In October 2016 the government announces the restructuring of EMATUM notes, creating the titles 'Eurobond Mozambique 2023'.
+The jump in the rediscount rate (reflected in the price collapse) of Mozambican debt followed exceeded one day the Venezuelan Eurobond rate which at the time was considered the worst of all the countries in the world.
+In January 2017 the international investment bank JPMorgan announces (fact that was consummated) that the Mozambican government will not be able to pay the coupon of the new title.
+There followed a further price collapse to record levels (the title is quoted at almost half its original price).